steffen-karlsson/schema-compatibility-ui/README.md

-# SchemMax - UI for maximising your schemas compabitbility
+# ScheMax - UI for maximising your schemas compabitbility

 Versatile, fast and lightweight web UI for validating schema compatibility levels in Confluent Schema Registry, among others.